 Although there are many operators offering El Nido tours, they all follow the same naming conventions and itineraries.
 The cost of El Nido island hopping tours are regulated by the Government so shopping around for the best price is not necessary.
 The prices listed below are correct at the time of publication, but there is talk of them rising in the near future.
 If you love the sound of El Nido tour A, consider doing one of these other El Nido tours while you are in town.
-The below lists the new itineraries as of 20 November 2018 as a result of the changes dictated by the Protected Area Office …
+The below lists the new itineraries which changed in November 2018 as a result intervention by the Protected Area Office.

 El Nido Tour B

 El Nido Tour C